When Perplexity Lies: Generation-Focused Distillation of Hybrid Sequence Models: Results

 \subsubsection{Efficiency Analysis}

+Having selected the architecture on quality, we now turn to the efficiency that motivates replacing attention in the first place, since linear-time mixers avoid the quadratic compute and growing KV cache that attention incurs at long context.

-A primary motivation for adopting hybrid architectures is to alleviate the inference bottlenecks of standard Transformers, namely, the quadratic prefill complexity and the rapidly growing KV cache memory at long contexts.
-Figure~\ref{fig:efficiency_combined} illustrates how our hybrid models resolve these issues.
-By replacing attention layers with state space models, the hybrid architectures reduce KV cache memory by up to 75\%\footnote{Replacing attention with KDA or Mamba2 slightly \emph{increases} total parameter count (613M vs.\ 596M non-embedding) due to extra gating and convolution parameters; the efficiency gains stem from $\mathcal{O}(n)$ vs.\ $\mathcal{O}(n^2)$ complexity scaling, not parameter reduction.}, allowing for 4$\times$ larger batch sizes or sequence lengths.
-Although SSM prefill ($\mathcal{O}(n)$) experiences slight kernel overhead on short sequences, it scales linearly and eventually becomes 2--4$\times$ faster than attention ($\mathcal{O}(n^2)$) at 128K tokens.
-Decoding throughput is similarly stable: while KDA is initially $\sim$30\% slower than Transformers at short contexts, it achieves parity by 32K tokens.
-When evaluating throughput under GPU saturation (sweeping batch sizes until OOM; see Appendix~\ref{app:max_throughput}), hybrid models achieve up to 5$\times$ the teacher's peak throughput at 128K tokens by successfully fitting larger batches.
+Figure~\ref{fig:efficiency_combined} characterizes inference efficiency.
+Hybrid architectures reduce KV cache memory by up to 75\%\footnote{Replacing attention with KDA or Mamba2 slightly \emph{increases} total parameter count (613M vs.\ 596M non-embedding) due to extra gating and convolution parameters; the efficiency gains stem from $\mathcal{O}(n)$ vs.\ $\mathcal{O}(n^2)$ complexity scaling, not parameter reduction.} compared to Transformers, enabling 4$\times$ larger batch sizes or sequence lengths.
+While SSM prefill ($\mathcal{O}(n)$) incurs kernel overhead at short sequences, it scales linearly, becoming 2--4$\times$ faster than attention ($\mathcal{O}(n^2)$) at 128K tokens.
+Decoding throughput is stable; KDA is $\sim$30\% slower than Transformers at short contexts but reaches parity by 32K tokens.
+Throughput under GPU saturation (sweeping batch sizes to OOM) is reported in Appendix~\ref{app:max_throughput}; at 128K tokens, hybrid models achieve up to 5$\times$ the teacher's peak throughput by fitting larger batches.